Kingdom of Nepal: Civil strife

 In 1992, in a situation of economic crisis and chaos, with spiraling prices as a result of the implementation of changes in the policy of the new Congress government, the radical left stepped up their political agitation.
 A Joint People's Agitation Committee was set up by the various groups.
 A general strike was called for 6 April.

 Violent incidents began to occur on the evening before the strike.
 The Joint People's Agitation Committee had called for a 30-minute 'lights out' in the capital, and violence erupted outside Bir Hospital when activists tried to enforce the 'lights out'.
 At dawn on 6 April, clashes between strike activists and police, outside a police station in Pulchok (Patan), left two activists dead.

 Later in the day, a mass rally of the Agitation Committee at Tundikhel in the capital Kathmandu was attacked by police forces.
-As a result, riots broke out and the Nepal Telecommunications building was set on fire; police opened fire at the crowd, killing several persons.
-The Human Rights Organisation of Nepal estimated that 14 persons, including several onlookers, had been killed in police firing.
+As a result, riots broke out and the Nepal Telecommunications building was set on fire; police opened fire at the crowd, killing several people.
+The Human Rights Organization of Nepal estimated that 14 people, including several onlookers, had been killed in police firing.

 When promised land reforms failed to appear, people in some districts started to organize to enact their own land reform and to gain some power over their lives in the face of usurious landlords.
 However, this movement was repressed by the Nepali government, in Operation Romeo and Operation Kilo Sera II, which took the lives of many of the leading activists of the struggle.
-As a result, many witnesses to this repression became radicalised.
+As a result, many witnesses to this repression became radicalized.